MichaelJahns/Prometheus/README.md

 * Seperate out functions into different js scripts, organize by Route or Helper Functions.
 * Invalidate Bots in assignNight Route
 * The first of several Team functionality.
 (Assign Two team captains, Assign Two teams evenly, Create a tournament structure?)

-glitchs markdown stinks.
-We will update the readme from github from now on